Tyson Jolly

-Tyson Malik Jolly (born August 10, 1997) is an American professional basketball player who is currently a free agent.
+Tyson Malik Jolly (born August 10, 1997) is an American professional basketball player.
 He played college basketball for the Iona Gaels of the Metro Atlantic Athletic Conference (MAAC).
 He previously played for the Baylor Bears, the Trinity Valley CC Cardinals, and the SMU Mustangs.

 High school career

 Jolly attended Putnam City West High School in Oklahoma City, Oklahoma.
 In late December 2013 during his junior season, he coughed up blood after a tournament and began receiving treatment for pneumonia.
 After his coughing continued and he collapsed in his school hallway in February 2014, Jolly was diagnosed with pulmonary embolism, causing him to miss the remainder of the season.
 He underwent a procedure to remove blood clots in his lungs and lost over 15 lbs (6.8 kg) due to the condition.
 As a senior, he averaged 20.2 points, 9.1 rebounds and three assists per game, leading his team to the Class 6A state semifinals.
 He was named The Oklahoman Big All-City Player of the Year.
 Jolly initially committed to playing college basketball for California but attended Elev8 Sports Institute in Delray Beach, Florida for a postgraduate year because he did not meet the academic credit requirement.
 He decommitted from California and instead chose to play for Baylor.
 He was considered a four-star recruit.